To output any custom fields you have created you can either use Shortcodes or one of the following PHP functions to output the custom field values.

 get_resume_field( $field_slug, $resume_id, $args ) or the_resume_field( $field_slug, $resume_id, $args )

-• $resume_id optional The resume ID you want to get the value from, if $resume_id is not specified it will use the current resume listing.
+$field_slugis the meta key for the field$resume_idoptional The resume ID you want to get the value from, if $resume_id is not specified it will use the current resume listing.- Using

-• Using get_resume_field will return the value, using the_resume_field will echo/print out the field.
+get_resume_fieldwill return the value, usingthe_resume_fieldwill echo/print out the field.

 get_custom_field / the_custom_field